 The short film is the third of five instalment in McQueen’s Small Axe series with BBC films, an initiative launched to explores racial issues specific to the UK.

 “It started as a TV series,” he revealed.
 “But as I developed it, I came to realise that these stories needed to be standalone films.
 For me, they became individual stories.
 But obviously they’re linked, and the connective tissue is the Black British experience, the Black Indian experience.
 These are historical pieces that we need to come to light.”

-Red, White And Blue is set to air on BBC One later this year.
+Red, White And Blue is set to air on BBC One this Sunday at 9pm.